Woman looking at spam comments from her Showit website and WordPress blog

 • Save changes, done.

 This alone helps stop a huge amount of bot spam.
-You really shouldn’t have any problems after this.
+You really shouldn’t have any issues after this.

-But if you really want to stick it to the bots you can go eeeven further by installing some plugins.
+BUT if you really want to stick it to the bots you can go eeeven further by installing a plugin.

 Recommended plugins to stop spam